roberthuntlab/clearedbrainanalysis/README.md

 	1. Update the 'local_directory' variable to the folder containing the 'coronal_atlas_plate_plot' folder on your local machine.
 	3. Run the script.
 	4. Press the 'q' key on the keyboard once the brainrender scene has rendered to save the screenshot.
-	5. Outputs include:
+	5. Output includes:
 		a.
 Image of coronal atlas plate at 4.4mm with presynaptic cell positions in blue (4400_pfc.png).